conjuncts/conjuncts.github.io/src/content/blog/3-partial.md

 Also note that in thermodynamics, it can often be assumed that **variables are interdependent**.
 So if we have P, V, T, assume that each can be written in terms of the other 2 - that all those functions exist.

+(Actually, sometimes variables are not globally interdependent.
+But thanks to what's known as the [Implicit Function Theorem](https://en.wikipedia.org/wiki/Implicit_function_theorem), what we can say is that locally, near a point, the variables are often interdependent)

 ## S2.
-My approach
+The approach

-Here is my proposal.
+Here is the approach.

 Whenever you see a parenthetical partial derivative - ie.